Home » London » Cutty Sark Tickets

 Image: Rmg.co.uk

-After visiting Cutty Sark London, you can consider enjoying afternoon tea inside Greenwich’s Old Royal Naval College, which is just 5 minutes away by walking.
+After visiting Cutty Sark London, you can consider enjoying afternoon tea on foot inside Greenwich’s Old Royal Naval College, which is just 5 minutes away.

-The ORNC offers a traditional English afternoon tea with a selection of teas, finger sandwiches, freshly baked scones with jam and clotted cream, cakes, and pastries.
+The ORNC offers a traditional English afternoon tea with finger sandwiches, freshly baked scones with jam and clotted cream, cakes, and pastries.

 Having afternoon tea in an elegant atmosphere at ORNC can be a unique and memorable experience.